 If you or somebody you love has been arrested and charged with domestic violence, you need to call an attorney as soon as possible.
 At the Law Offices of Graham Donath, APC, we understand how important it is to have an advocate by your side when these charges have been levied against you.
 Law enforcement and prosecutors will use the evidence that they gather against you, but this does not mean that they were diligent in their investigation.

-A skilled criminal defense attorney will conduct their own investigation into the incident.
+A skilled San Bernardino criminal defense lawyer will conduct their own investigation into the incident.
 This includes analyzing evidence and gathering new evidence as well as speaking to all eyewitnesses to the incident.
 The goal of an attorney in this situation is to work to get the charges significantly reduced or dismissed altogether.